hd-UQ/cd_dynamax/demos/python/configs/README.md

 ## How configs are loaded and executed

 Config files aren't parsed by a custom format engine.
 Each one is read with Python's `configparser.ConfigParser`, and then every value string is passed through `eval()`, evaluated in a namespace that already has cd-dynamax's models/utils, dynamax's bijectors, `diffrax as dfx`, and `optax` imported.
-That's the whole reason a config can write `jnp.eye(state_dim)`, `LearnableVector(...)`, `dfx.ConstantStepSize()`, or `optax.adam(1e-1)` directly, with no import statement of its own.

-**A config file is executable Python, not sandboxed data.** Only load configs from sources you trust.
+- That's the whole reason a config can write `jnp.eye(state_dim)`, `LearnableVector(...)`, `dfx.ConstantStepSize()`, or `optax.adam(1e-1)` directly, with no import statement of its own.

 The functions doing this live in [`experiment_utils.py`](../../../cd_dynamax/src/utils/experiment_utils.py) (model/filter/solver configs) and [`data_generator.py`](../../../cd_dynamax/src/utils/data_generator.py) (data configs):